Crazy, Stupid, Love: Plot

-At Robbie's eighth grade graduation, Robbie is the salutatorian and gives a pessimistic speech about how he no longer believes in true love and soulmates.
-Cal stops him, and instead begins to recount his courtship with Emily to the audience, saying that, while he does not know if things will work out, he will never give up on Emily.
+At Robbie's eighth grade graduation, salutatorian Robbie gives a pessimistic speech about how he no longer believes in true love.
+Cal stops him, and recounts his own courtship with Emily to the audience, saying that, while he does not know if things will work out, he will never give up on her.
 With renewed faith, Robbie reaffirms his love for Jessica, to the audience's applause.

 After the ceremony, Cal gives Jacob and Hannah his blessing.
-Jessica gives Robbie an envelope containing the nude photos of herself that were originally intended for Cal to "get him through high school."
-Cal and Emily have a laugh talking about the events that have transpired the past year, and watching them from afar, Robbie smiles optimistically.
+Jessica gives Robbie an envelope containing her nude photos for emotional support.
+Robbie then smiles optimistically as he watches Cal and Emily talking together.